georgeyanceyjr-hash/chomp-fast/README.md

 Padhi's published 10×42 solve took 35m 41s.
 Our reported time is 2.91 times shorter, but hardware, worker configurations and timing scopes differ.
 This is an independent reproduction of his result, not a claim to discovering the triple.

 V12's square traversal and core logic match V11's; equal square speed is expected but has not been benchmarked head-to-head.
 Prior releases remain available.
-Historical V4 results are not validated by the corrected versions.